tiqsclass6/gcp-highly-available-web-server/README.md

-# 📘 Highly Available (HA) Web Server on GCP – Terraform Project
+# 📘 Highly Available (HA) Web Server on GCP Project

 This project deploys a **highly available, auto-scaling web server** architecture on **Google Cloud Platform (GCP)** using **Terraform**, complete with a **global HTTP load balancer**, health checks, and managed instance group autoscaling.